ShemBrooklyne/Movie-Review/README.md

 ---
 ## Setup Installation & Usage
 -- Clone the repository and open in Android Studio <br>
--- Replace/ with your new aquired Api key.
+-- Replace/ with your new acquired Api key.
 In your `gradle.properties` <br>
 -- Emulate on a virtual machine or use your own phone. <br>
 -- At this point `I believe you are good to go!` <br>